 The component of the tag containing the microchip has a lump on its printed face.The tag must be placed in the applicator so that the lump faces out of the open end of the applicator.
 If not, the microchip may be damaged during the application.
 On rare occasions, the microchip may be smashed after application.

-Electronic NLIS (Sheep) tags with non-functioning microchips may be removed provided they are immediately replaced with either a visually readable or electronic NLIS (Sheep) tag.
+Electronic NLIS (Sheep) tags with non-functioning microchips may be removed provided they are immediately replaced with an electronic NLIS (Sheep) tag.
 For introduced sheep, a pink NLIS (Sheep) post-breeder tag must be used.

 Tag is lost after application because the pin and female components have separated